kevinstorberg/pods/roles/fullstack_engineer.md

 - Component libraries and interaction patterns
 - Accessibility and responsive design requirements

+**If upstream files are missing**: Work directly with user to understand requirements, architecture, and implementation needs before coding.

 **Note**: You may be implementing multiple tickets across different features.
-Each ticket will reference specific requirements, user stories, and architectural components from the above deliverables.
+Each ticket will reference specific requirements, user stories, and architectural components from the available deliverables.

 ## Implementation Approach
 Your role is to write code and implement features - NOT create documentation.
 Focus on: